acdh-oeaw/teihencer/README.md

 * add `@ref` attributes to those entities.
 The attribute values are md5 hashes derieved from the elements text nodes.
 This ensures that entities with the same text-nodes share the same `@ref`-value.
 * *TEIHencer* takes the text-nodes and reconciles them against [geonames.org](http://www.geonames.org/).
 It tries to find matches and stores those matches in a specific collection, which can then be manually post processed/curated in a graphical user interface.
-* After this curation process, the enhanced and curated can be exported as TEI document.
+* After this curation process, the enhanced and curated place objects can be exported as TEI document.

 ## enrich an existing place index (`<tei:listPlace/>`)

-You have already one place index the entries are not linked to geonames (or [GND](https://portal.dnb.de)) but you want to enhance your index with information (IDs, coordinates, ...) findable on [geonames.org](http://www.geonames.org/).
+You have already one place index but the entries are not linked to geonames (or [GND](https://portal.dnb.de)) but you want to enhance your index with information (IDs, coordinates, ...) findable on [geonames.org](http://www.geonames.org/).
 To do so you can

 * Upload your TEI document containing the place index.